-The SAT is one of the tests used by colleges for determining admission acceptance.
+The SAT may be a test used by colleges for determining admission acceptance.
 The SAT is generally taken in the spring of the junior year and in the fall of the senior year.
-Students are encouraged to study for the test using one of many sources available to them in the school, on line, and in the community.
-The

-SAT provides scores in Evidence-Based Reading and Writing, Math and Writing.
-Scored on a 1600-point scale, with the Math and Reading sections scored between 200 and 800.
-Students may apply for a fee waiver through College Board, see counselor for more information.
-Students may take the ACT as an alternative (see below).
+The SAT provides scores in Evidence-Based Reading and Writing, Math.
+Scored on a 1600-point scale.
+Fee waivers available through College Board.